Skip to main content

 Activated PKCε is known to phosphorylate the insulin receptor substrate (IRS), impairing its function and inducing a state of hepatic insulin resistance.
 This means the liver becomes less responsive to the effects of insulin for glucose management, yet the pathways promoting lipogenesis can remain active, creating a dangerous dysregulation.

 This lipotoxic state further suppresses HNF-4α and, by extension, SHBG synthesis.
 The fatty liver is an unhealthy liver, and its compromised metabolic state is reflected in its reduced capacity to produce SHBG.
 This mechanism demonstrates how diet-induced NAFLD creates a self-perpetuating cycle.
-The initial dietary insult promotes fat accumulation, which in turn impairs and suppresses SHBG, contributing to a systemic metabolic phenotype characterized by low SHBG, hyperinsulinemia, and an increased risk for type 2 diabetes.
+The initial dietary insult promotes fat accumulation, which in turn impairs insulin signaling and suppresses SHBG, contributing to a systemic metabolic phenotype characterized by low SHBG, hyperinsulinemia, and an increased risk for type 2 diabetes.

 AMPK the Cellular Energy Sensor

-Functioning as a counter-regulatory force to the insulin/SREBP-1c axis is AMP-activated protein kinase (AMPK). is a that becomes activated during states of low energy charge, such as fasting, exercise, or caloric restriction.
+Functioning as a counter-regulatory force to the insulin/SREBP-1c axis is AMP-activated protein kinase (AMPK).
+AMPK is a cellular energy sensor that becomes activated during states of low energy charge, such as fasting, exercise, or caloric restriction.
 When the cellular ratio of AMP to ATP rises, AMPK is switched on, initiating a cascade of events designed to conserve energy and switch from anabolic (building) processes to catabolic (breaking down) processes, like fatty acid oxidation.

 AMPK activation has a favorable effect on SHBG synthesis.
 By promoting fatty acid oxidation, AMPK helps reduce the burden of hepatic steatosis, thereby alleviating the lipotoxic suppression of HNF-4α.
 Furthermore, some evidence suggests that AMPK may directly or indirectly enhance the transcriptional activity of HNF-4α.